Sources of Financial Aid

 Federal Pell Grant

 This grant is a federal student aid program designed to provide a foundation of gift aid to students who demonstrate financial need.
 Generally, Pell Grants are awarded only to undergraduate students who have not earned a bachelor’s or graduate degree.
-Awards may range from $582 to $5,645 per year (subject to change).

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 This grant is a federally sponsored program providing gift aid for those students with exceptional financial need (students with the lowest Expected Family Contributions (EFC).